sparkflows/sparkflows-docs/docs/quick-start/02-create-workflow.rst

 Step 4 : Create a Workflow
 ------------

-In this step we would create a new Workflow.
+In this step You can create a new Workflow.

-We would take the transaction dataset, clean it and then join it with other dimensional datasets.
+It would take the transaction dataset, clean it and then join it with other dimensional datasets.

-We would finally save the results into CSV files.
+It would finally save the results into CSV files.

 The steps involved in creating a workflow are: